uddoktapay/docs/gateways.md

 A modal will appear with a searchable dropdown showing available providers grouped by currency.

 ::: tip
 Use the search box in the gateway selector to quickly find your desired provider.
-Gateways are automatically filtered based on your business requirements.
 :::

 ### Gateway Information